 It must be cellular that men and women automatically feel humiliated when their partner cheats, even though they themselves have done nothing to be ashamed of.
-Too often, people feel embarrassed by their partners’ behavior, whether it’s domestic violence, emotional abuse, drug or alcohol addiction, gambling, or sex addiction, and too often, those addicts and abusers shift the blame onto their wives and husbands.
+Too often, people feel embarrassed by their partners’ behavior, whether it’s domestic violence, emotional abuse, drug or alcohol addiction, gambling, or sex addiction, and too often, those addicts and abusers deny their wrongdoing and shift the blame onto their wives and husbands.
 It’s called “blaming the victim.”
-But the truth is that we’re only responsible for our own behavior and others are responsible for theirs.
+They sometimes maliciously act offended and play victim, which is called DARVO.
+But the truth is you’re never responsible for another person’s behavior.
+We’re only responsible for our own behavior and others are responsible for theirs.

 Betrayal is a devastating assault upon our ability to trust—trust in ourselves, other people, our sense of justice, even God.
 It can affect our self-esteem if we let it.
 For some people, the worst part of adultery is the dishonesty – sharing our life with someone whom we discover has been living a lie day in and day out.
 We feel gaslighted and start to doubt our own senses, let alone our own attractiveness.
 Who was he or she, really?